DataOps Agent Configuration

 where:

 The agent will automatically transform the header name to follow the pattern used by the ODM DevOps service and replace the secret name with the actual secret value, so that it can be properly forwarded to the executor.
-This results in the following pattern (note the removal of -ag-
+This results in the following pattern (note the removal of -ag- in the header name and the replacement of <SecretName> with <SecretValue>):

 x-odm-<ExecutorName>-executor-secret-<SecretType>: <SecretValue>

 In cases where the secret is not saved through the agent and you have direct access to the secret value, you can send the ODM header pattern directly to the agent.
-The agent will forward it to the ODM DevOps service as-is, without modifying the header name or value.
+The agent will forward it to the ODM service as-is, without modifying the header name or value.

 Example with Personal Secret